deis/etcd/README.md

 - An in-cluster discovery service (`deis-etcd-discovery`)
 - A dynamic etcd cluster (`deis-etcd`)

 Both parts run inside of any Kubernetes 1.0+ cluster.
-Not modifications need to be made to Kubernetes.
+No modifications need to be made to Kubernetes.

 ## Usage